lammps/lammps/doc/src/kspace_tild.rst

 corresponding shape function.
 For interactions between two Gaussian particles, we analytically convolve the two shape potentials together; for all other interactions, we do a numerical convolution to get the proper convolved interactions.
+Therefore, it does not make sense to have a shape defined between two particles using this keyword; one should instead use the `cross-interaction` keyword if one wishes to specify the cross-interaction.
+The code will *NOT* error out if you use two different types.
+The input keeps two types as its input to maintain a familiar interface as the `pair_style` keyword.

-The current shpae function styles used in *tild shape* are
+The current shape function styles used in *tild shape* are
 .. math::

    U_{g} = & \frac{A}{\rho_0 (2\pi \sigma^2)^{3/2}} \exp(-r^2/2\sigma^2) \\